karmab/kcli-plan-samples/openshift4/README.md

 This repo provides a way for deploying ocp4 using an hybrid approach between upi and ipi, and by heavily leveraging kcli.

+It's of course not supported in anyway by Red Hat.

-The initial target ovirt/rhev and libvirt although the approach aims to be independent of the platform.
+The initial target is ovirt/rhev and libvirt although the approach aims to be independent of the platform.

-This was also tested on aws and gcp.
+This was also tested on kubevirt and openstack, aws and gcp.

 The main features are: